Miha-x64/Blitz/README.md

 `MutableLongTreeSet` is absolutely **not** thread-safe.
-In multithreaded environment, use immutable collections, or drop me a line and I will implement `ConcurrentLongTreeSet`.
+In multithreaded environment, use immutable collections, or drop me a line and I will implement `ConcurrentLongHashSet`.

+## In progress

+* fast MutableLongHashSet

 ## To do

 * Memory benchmarks
-* MutableLongHashSet for performance
+* ImmutableLongHashSet which finds the best hashing algorithm for the fastest access